department-of-veterans-affairs/caseflow/README.md

 Note this link was found on Stack Overflow and is not the same link that is on the pdftk website.
 The version on the website does not work on recent versions of OSX (Sierra and El Capitan).

+For the frontend, you'll need to install Node and the relevant npm modules
+> $ nvm install node v7.1.0

+> $ nvm use && npm install

 ## Running Caseflow in isolation
 To try Caseflow without going through the hastle of connecting to VBMS and VACOLS, just tell bundler